In This Article

 This course equips you with the skills to support the health and wellbeing of children and families across various stages of development.
 You’ll gain comprehensive physical, developmental and socio-emotional assessment skills and apply evidence-based practices.

-Practical, hands-on experience is a key component of the course with mandatory clinical programs in early childhood health settings which provides real-world application of your skills.
+Practical, hands-on experience is a key component of the course during the latter two units, with mandatory clinical placements in early childhood health settings, which provides real-world application of your skills.

 Units you will study include: